g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 A key idea in contemporary software development and deployment methods, especially in the context of the [DevOps](https://about.gitlab.com/topics/devops/#:~:) paradigm, is [blue-green deployment](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/bluegreen-deployments.html#:~:).
 The difficulties of introducing updates and new features to web-based apps without upsetting users or causing downtime are addressed by this deployment model.
 Another name for this deployment process is "red-black" deployment.

 ## Definition and Concept
 Blue-green deployment, which means blue and green, is a concept that maintains two different but similar environments.
-They have the same hardware, software, and configurations; they differ only in being opposite to each other.
-The application will be available for use in the blue environment while it will host updates and new features in the green one.
+They have the same hardware, software, and configurations; they differ only in being opposite.
+The application will be available in the blue environment while it hosts updates and new features in the green one.

 ## Significance
 The primary objective of blue-green deployment is to ensure continuous and smooth delivery of online apps’ bug fixes, functional improvements, and updates.
 By having two parallel environments – a live production environment (blue) and a staging area for changes (green), developers can modify the latter without interrupting activities on the former.
 This guarantees almost zero [downtime](https://en.wikipedia.org/wiki/Downtime#:~:) when deploying new releases to users.